funkyfuture/deck-chores/docs/usage.rst

 .. option:: image

-    Job definitions in image labels are also parsed while container label keys override these.
+    Job definitions in the container's basing image labels are also parsed while container label keys override these.

 .. option:: service